Company law and corporate governance

 Informal Company Law Expert Group

-The group will assist the Commission in the preparation of new company law initiatives.
+The group assists the Commission in the preparation of new company law initiatives.
 The expertise of its members should help, in particular, to improve existing mechanisms for cross-border mergers and to develop initiatives on cross-border divisions and “groups of companies”.

 - The European Commission's Action Plan on company law and corporate governance, adopted in December 2012, outlines several initiatives that could help create a modern legal framework for business, enabling shareholders to play a more active role and resulting in more sustainable companies.